matrixbird/client/README.md

 Refer to the [docs](https://svelte.dev/docs/kit/building-your-app) for more information.

 The `.env.example` file contains the environment variables needed to run the project.
+If you skip setting up env variables, the client will attempt to discover the matrixbird server using well-known discovery mechanism.

 #### Development